-The data collected before interventions or activities are started.
-Baseline Data: Baseline data will allow Flex Programs to compare work before, during, and after intervention/activity implementation.
+A starting point to be used to see how far you have come in your project.
+Baseline data is collected before interventions or activities are started.
+It will allow Flex Programs to compare work before, during, and after intervention/activity implementation.